For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 • Assignment of course/credit equivalency

-A maximum of 30 quarter credit hours can be granted through the Portfolio Assessment of Prior Learning process.
+Note: There is a limit to the number of quarter credit hours that can be granted through the Portfolio Assessment of Credit for Prior Learning process.

-Note: the above options are considered by Drexel’s Goodwin College of Professional Studies and may or may not be considered by other colleges or programs at Drexel University.
-Acceptance of noncollegiate supported learning for credit is at the discretion of the individual college or program and must be vetted with an authorized representative of the college or program.
+Note: Assignment of CPL credit for your degree program can impact your plan of study and eligibility for federal financial aid.
+Consult your academic advisor.
+The above options are considered by Drexel's Goodwin College of Professional Studies and may or may not be considered by other colleges or programs at Drexel University.
+Acceptance of non-collegiate supported learning for credit is at the discretion of the individual college or program and must be vetted with an authorized representative.

 Since 1945, the American Council on Education (ACE) has provided a collaborative link between the U. S. Department of Defense and higher education through the review of military training and experiences for the award of equivalent college credits for members of the Armed Forces.
 Goodwin College will review ACE evaluated military training.
-A student must provide an AARTS or SMART transcript to his or her Drexel academic advisor.
+A student must provide a Joint Services Transcript (JST) to Drexel Admissions for evaluation by an academic advisor.

 Timing of Training